Yutingggggggg/dsa4264_geospatial/README.md

 1. Run the following command to install all required dependencies: pip install -r requirements.txt
-2. Set your API key as an environment variable:
+2. Set your API key as an environment variable on your laptop's terminal:
-   - For Unix-like systems:
+   - For Unix-like systems (macOS, LINUX):
      ```bash
      export LTA_API_KEY='your_api_key'
      ```